Spreadsheet Templates and Examples

 Event Label: Descriptive title of the event.

-Event Item Type: “Audio” or “Video”
+AV Type: “Audio” or “Video”

 Tag Spreadsheet Template

 This template contains tags and tag categories used in a project.
-Tags are labels used in the interface to index, organize, and discover topics in the annotations.
-Categories can be used to organize the tags into groups.
-For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the category “speaker.”
+Tags are labels used in AVAnnotate to index, organize, and discover topics in the annotations.
+Tag groups can be used to organize the tags.
+For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the tag group “speaker.”
 Tags might also include “Transcript” and “Notes” to distinguish annotation types.
-Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a category).
-Consistency with the spelling and capitalization of tags is imperative.
-Different spelling or capitalizations = different tags.
+Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a group).
+Consistency in tag spelling and capitalization is imperative.
+Different spellings or capitalizations will result in different tags.
+A tag can belong to multiple tag groups.
+For example, the tag “Zora Neale Hurston” may appear in the tag groups “Speaker” and “Topic” (depending on the event context) or may not be categorized as part of a tag group at all.

 Annotation Spreadsheet Template

-End Time: may be the same as start time for a point in time or may correspond to the end of a range of time that is the target of the annotation.
+End Time: May be the same as start time for a point in time, or may correspond to the end of a range of time that is the target of the annotation.

-Annotation: This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations including: b em i italic strong br blockquote p a
+Annotation: This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations, including: b em i italic strong br blockquote p a

-Tags: (optional) are pipe | separated; if a tag is unique across the project, include just the tag; if a tag belongs to multiple categories, the category must also be included with a colon (e.g., “Speakers: Allende Gossens, Salvador, 1908-1973 | Presidents: Allende Gossens, Salvador, 1908-1973 | Frei Montalva, Eduardo, 1911-1982 | Pinochet Ugarte, Augusto, 1915-2006”).
+Tags (optional): are pipe (|) separated; if a tag is unique across the project, include just the tag; if a tag belongs to multiple groups, the group must also be included with a colon (e.g., “Speakers: Allende Gossens, Salvador, 1908-1973 | Presidents: Allende Gossens, Salvador, 1908-1973 | Frei Montalva, Eduardo, 1911-1982 | Pinochet Ugarte, Augusto, 1915-2006”).

 Examples

-Sample Audio Spreadsheets -
+Sample Audio Spreadsheets:

 Sample Video Spreadsheets - -Camille (1921)